Change72/docs-vllm-native-offloading-dynamo/PRESENTATION.md

                                ← k = memcpy duration →
 ```

-The CPU `BlockStored` lags the GPU one by the memcpy duration.
-CPU eviction (`BlockRemoved`) can happen much later, when the offload bucket pressure forces it out.
-The two streams overlap but neither is a subset of the other — both are needed for a router to know whether a block X is currently retrievable from worker W's CPU tier.
+The GPU event fires at step `S+1` (right when the block is sealed).
+The CPU event fires `k` steps later — `k` is the wall-clock time of the device-to-host memcpy on the offload stream, not a function of pressure or eviction.
+The two tiers then evict independently: GPU usually first (small budget, hot churn), CPU later (large budget, slower turnover).

 ---